 Sonshine Community Services is governed by a volunteer Board of Directors who are committed to leading with integrity, quality and compassion.

-Barbara Feit has been a senior executive with Big Rock Brewery since 2011 following many years spent in financial roles in the electricity and oil and gas industries.
-She obtained her Chartered Accountant designation in Calgary after completion of her Bachelor of Commerce degree from the University of Saskatchewan.
-She currently sits on two other local non-profit boards: the Alberta Small Brewers Association and Western Sky Land Trust.
-Barbara has had the opportunity to live and work in the United States and Eastern Europe and is thrilled to share her love of travel with her husband and their two teenage sons.
+Barbara Feit is currently the Chief Operating Officer of Eau Claire Distillery Ltd. following many years spent in executive financial roles in the consumer goods, electricity and oil and gas sectors.
+She obtained her CPA designation in Calgary after completion of her Bachelor of Commerce degree from the University of Saskatchewan.
+She has served on various non-profit boards in the past and currently sits on the board of Western Sky Land Trust.
+Barbara has had the opportunity to live and work in the United States and Eastern Europe and is thrilled to share her love of hiking, biking and world travel with her husband.

 Adrian brings close to 20 years of architectural and project management experience to DIALOG.
 Adrian’s passion for innovative healthcare architecture led him to pursue a collaborative post-graduate degree with the UBC School of Nursing, the SFU Gerontology Research Centre, and the UBC School of Architecture in 1994.
 This offered Adrian insight into how the built environment impacts human health and wellbeing, specifically in the area of health and senior aging.
 Adrian has worked on various healthcare and institutional projects across Alberta and British Columbia, including key project design and management roles for the Royal Jubilee Hospital, Alberta Children’s Hospital, and South Health Campus.
 Adrian is currently leading the Grand Prairie Regional Hospital project as the Project Architect and Project Manager.